achavez/FusionTables.js/README.md

 - *string* `sql`: a raw SQL string that will be URI-encoded and sent directly to the Fusion Tables API; to see what the API supports, see [https://developers.google.com/fusiontables/docs/v1/sql-reference#Select](https://developers.google.com/fusiontables/docs/v1/sql-reference#Select)
 - optional *function* `options.parser`: a function that is passed the raw response from the Fusion Tables API; whatever is returned by this function will be passed to the `success` function; see `FusionTables.prototype.rowParser` and `FusionTables.prototype.columnParser`
 - optional *boolean* `options.cache`: a boolean indicating whether to request cached results from the proxy; has no effect on direct API requests (*see Proxying and caching requests* below)
-- *fusiontables#sqlresponse object* **returns** the raw response from the Fusion Tables API -- unless you've overriden the parser function, in which case it'll return whatever your parser returns; if you want to use rows like the other methods, just pass it the `rowParser`
+- *fusiontables#sqlresponse object* **returns** the raw response from the Fusion Tables API -- unless you've overridden the parser function, in which case it'll return whatever your parser returns; if you want to use rows like the other methods, just pass it the `rowParser`

 Backbone.FusionTables
 -----